PoonLab/surfaces/scripts_pipeline/README.md

 ### Step 2 : Align Sequences

-Use the codon_align.py script to align the sequences in codon in frame, example for``` only one gene.
+Use the codon_align.py script to align the sequences in codon in frame, example for only one gene.
 ```bash
 python3 ../../surfaces/scripts_pipeline/codon_align.py zika_nonstructural_protein_NS4B_step1.fasta -o zika_nonstructural_protein_NS4B_step2.fasta
 ```

-Example for all gene
+Example, for all genes a virus

 ```bash
 for i in *.fasta; do python3 ../../surfaces/scripts_pipeline/codon_align.py "$i" -o "${i%.fasta}_step2.fasta"; done
 ```